35 fashion trends that came and went

 Jane Norman bags

-The town centre Wetherspoons needed girls and those girls needed Jane Norman.
+The town center pub needed girls and those girls needed Jane Norman.
 Impossibly short dresses and hip huggers that rode so sinfully low you could see your pelvic bone.
-After filing for administration in 2011, a cruel mistress breathed life back into the brand before the company went into administration for a second time in 2014.
+After filing for bankruptcy in 2011, a cruel mistress breathed life back into the brand before the company went into bankruptcy for a second time in 2014.
 I for one heard the hallelujah chorus at that announcement.

 Dior Saddle Bags